Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

-which is \tb{Parseval's theorem} for the discrete Fourier transform. \end{ex} \begin{rmk}[The $ numerical $Grothendieck ring and the numerical Chow ring] Let $ \cX $ be a proper quotient stack.
+in $ \CC $ for all $ a, b $ in $ \CC^n, $ which is \tb{Parseval's theorem} for the discrete Fourier transform. \end{ex} \begin{rmk}[The numerical Grothendieck ring and the numerical Chow ring] Let $ \cX $ be a proper quotient stack.
 The abelian group $ K(\cX) $ can be huge, e.g., its rank can be infinity, and the orbifold Euler pairing is in general degenerate, i.e., the map

 has a non-trivial kernel.
-Therefore, it is useful to define a \tb{numerical $ K $-theory}
+Therefore, it is useful to define the \tb{numerical Grothendieck group}

 of $ \cX. $ Similarly, one can define $ N^0(\cX) $ from $ K^0(\cX). $ If $ x $ is an element in $ K(\cX), $ let $ \gamma(x) $ denote the image of $ x $ in $ N(\cX). $ A morphism $ f: \cY \to \cX $ of proper quotient stacks induces a ring homomorphism